wilcoxmd/particle-setup-web/README.md

 This repo is meant to provide a starting project structure for anyone looking to take this setup style on, and includes directories for both the web and local app.
 [Webpack](https://webpack.js.org/) is used to compile both applications into a single build folder, as well as compile the entire local applicaiton into a single HTML file.

-There is also a pre-written server (`server.js`) that can be used to serve the application and allow download of the complied local app.
+There is also a pre-written server (`server.js`) that can be used to serve the production built application and allow download of the complied local app.
+It serves out of the build folder, so make sure you have built the application by running `npm run build` before trying to run it.
+Once the build is complete you can run the server using a `node server.js` command.

 ## Getting Set Up